Tough action needed to halt level of attacks on police in NI, federation warns

 The federation, which represents rank-and-file Police Service of Northern Ireland (PSNI) officers, said nine officers on average are being assaulted every day in the region.

-During recent unrest in Northern Ireland, more than 70 officers have been injured, with some treated in hospital.
+During recent unrest in Northern Ireland, a total of 87 officers were injured, with some treated in hospital.

 However, the federation has highlighted that officers deal with the daily risk of assault which often leads to injury and time off work, placing additional pressure on serving colleagues.